VIDA-NYU/domain_discovery_tool/docs/use.rst

    :height: 400px
    :alt: alternate text

-Once some pages are loaded into the domain it can be analysed with various filters available in the Filters tab on the left panel such as:
+Once some pages are loaded into the domain they can be analysed with various filters available in the Filters tab on the left panel such as:

 QUERIES: Filter by keyword web searches